pitterrs/sfut-email/README.md

 Considering the development procedure previously mentioned at the technical approach topic, please consider the mentioned caveats as relevant for future feature implementations and maintenance:

-* Consider attach excel extraction and reading procedures on the clas `ZMA0_CL_SFUT_EMAIL_SENDER`;
+* Consider attach excel excel sending and e-mail preparation procedures on the clas `ZMA0_CL_SFUT_EMAIL_SENDER`;

 * Use the `ZMA0_CL_SFUT_EMAIL_RECEIVER` to retrieve the excel from a local machine, and only to that purpose.
-This way we will be able to assure the file data extraction procedure will be loosely coupled enable the components reusability.
+This way we will be able to assure the file data extraction procedure will be loosely coupled enable the components reusability;

 * All the methods and functions related to the EXCEL file creation will be attached to the class `ZMA0_CL_SFUT_EMAIL_EXCEL`;

-* The `ZMA0_CL_SFUT_EMAIL_HELPER` class will be used on the maintenance view for the database table `ZMA0_SFUT_EMAIL` to handle the text component from the SO10 transaction.
+* The `ZMA0_CL_SFUT_EMAIL_HELPER` class will be used on the maintenance view for the database table `ZMA0_SFUT_EMAIL` to handle the text component from the SO10 transaction;

 * Update this documentation, keep it simple, clear and always befitting reality.